Ashik152508/Digital-Forensic-Tools_overview-1/Digital Forensic Lab Exercises/Ex.No.2 – TestDisk.md

 ### 9. Recover Files
 - If you just need to recover a few files without fixing the partition table, you can do so from the file list (after pressing p).

-- Navigate to the folder containing your desired files.

 - Use the colon : key to select the files you want to recover.

 - Press the uppercase C key to copy the selected file(s).